Classical and quantum theory of magnonic and magnetoelastic nonlinear dynamics in continuum geometries: Nonlinear equation of motion

 By introducing now the decomposition of the magnetization and acoustic fields into their respective eigenmodes, Eqs. (\ref{eq:magnetization_decomposition}) and (\ref{eq:diplacement_field_decomposition}), and integrating over the whole volume we obtain the magnon-phonon interaction Hamiltonian

-Expressions for the mode overlap integrals $I^{(i)}$ ($i\in\{1,2,3\}$) have been calculated in Ref~\cite{Bruehlmann_unpublished} and are given in Appendix \ref{app:magnetoelastic_coupling}.
+Expressions for the mode overlap integrals $I^{(i)}$ ($i\in\{1,2,3\}$) are calculated in Ref~\cite{Bruehlmann_unpublished} and are given in Appendix \ref{app:magnetoelastic_coupling}.
 Total momentum is also conserved in all magnetoelastic interactions.
 Here we have undertaken a rotating wave approximation neglecting rapidly oscillating terms proportional to $a^*s^*$, $a^*s^*s^*$, and their complex conjugates.

 Once the magnetoelastic Hamiltonian Eq.~\eqref{eq:me_interaction_Hamiltonian} has been derived, we can use it to compute its contribution to the dynamical equations for magnon and phonon amplitudes, $s_\mathbf{k}(t)$ and $a_{\sigma,\mathbf{q}}(t)$, using the principles of Hamiltonian mechanics.
 Let us illustrate the procedure in the simple example where no damping, nonlinearity, nor magnon-phonon interactions are present.
 In this case the total Hamiltonian of the magnon and phonon systems is $\mathcal{H}^0=\mathcal{H}_p+\mathcal{H}^0_{\rm m}$ with bare magnon and phonon Hamiltonians given by